Menu

 Bottom Line

-With its ability to work on two different hair types and eliminate frizz, our team really loved this straightener during trials.
+With its ability to work on two different hair types and eliminate frizz, we loved the look this straightener created during testing.

 Pros